yxyyy0302/RussianRouletteDiscordBot/README.md

 # RussianRouletteDiscordBot
-A Discord bot I have developed which allows you to play a Russian Roulette game with the bot.
+Code for a Discord bot I have developed which allows you to play a Russian Roulette game with the bot.

 Invite Link: https://discord.com/api/oauth2/authorize?client_id=1164334029378703450&permissions=8&scope=bot%20applications.commands